msolarig/solved_ziglings/README.md

 # My Solutions - Ziglings Dev 0.16.0

-The exercises can be accessed at: https://codeberg.org/ziglings/exercises/
+Exercises can be accessed at: https://codeberg.org/ziglings/exercises/

 These are my personal solutions, uploaded to document my Zig progress!